SnigdhaAthaiya/DFAS/README.md

  Import the tool in Eclipse using `Right-Click -> Import -> Maven -> Existing Maven Projects` and selecting the downloaded *DFAS* as the root directory.
 Eclipse will detect the project and the *pom.xml* file.
 Click on **Finish**.
 Then, right-click on the *pom.xml* file, select `Run As -> Maven build`.
 A new dialog box will open for a new run configuration.
 Enter **clean install** in the Goals field and click on **Run**.
 Maven will download the dependencies and create the *target* folder in the root directory.

  ### *target* Folder Structure

  Besides generated sources and other Maven artifacts, the *target* folder has four important items.
 The *models* directory, the *dat* directory, the runnable jar file `DFAS-1.0.RELEASE-jar-with-dependencies.jar`, and the *log4j.properties* file.
-The *models* directory contains all the models.
+The *models* directory contains all the models and is a copy of the *models* folder present in the root folder.
 The *dat* folder contains the DTD file *SPECForward.dtd*.
 The Jar file is the tool jar and can be used to analyze the models. *log4j.properties* file is required by the tool jar file for logging.

  ## Running the Analyses

+ There are two kinds of analysis that the tool supports - ForwardDFAS and BackwardDFAS.
+Therefore there are two kinds of run configurations possible in the tool.
+To run ForwardDFAS, following parameters are required :
+ * -forward :  this tells the tool that you want to run ForwardDFAS
+ * -inputFileName <path to model file>:  provides the path to the model file to be analyzed.
+The tool has been tested with relative paths.
+This is the reason why the *models* and *dat* folder are provided along with the jar file in the *target* folder.
+ * -latticeType :  for forwardDFAS, the value of this parameter can only be "cp".
+ * -cutoff <n> : this option takes a number `n` as input.
+As forwardDFAS is a conservative analysis, this parameter specifies the maximum number of instances of each kind of message in the system that is tracked precisely.
+Once the number of instances of messages in the channel goes above `n` then the analysis assumes that the channel contains infinite instances of that type of message.